 (1) An application for the appointment of a receiver may be made by summons (Form No. 60) or motion.

-(2) An application for an injunction ancillary or incidental to an order appointing a receiver may be joined with the application for an order under paragraph (1).
+(2) An application for an injunction ancillary or incidental to an order appointing a receiver may be joined with the application for an order under subrule (1).

 (3) In special circumstances the application for such injunction may be made ex parte on affidavit.

-(4) On the hearing of an application under paragraph (3) the Court may grant an injunction restraining the party beneficially entitled to any interest in the property of which a receiver is sought from assigning, charging or otherwise dealing with that property until after the hearing of a summons for the appointment of the receiver, and may direct that such summons be issued, returnable on a date fixed by the Court (Form No. 61 or No. 62).
+(4) On the hearing of an application under subrule (3) the Court may grant an injunction restraining the party beneficially entitled to any interest in the property of which a receiver is sought from assigning, charging or otherwise dealing with that property until after the hearing of a summons for the appointment of the receiver, and may direct that such summons be issued, returnable on a date fixed by the Court (Form No. 61 or No. 62).

+[Rule 1 amended in Gazette 28 Jun 2011 p.
+2552.]

 [2.
 Deleted in Gazette 21 Feb 2007 p.
 553.]

 3. Receiver’s security